Louis Rougier: Politics

 Rougier was also a political philosopher in the liberal tradition of Montesquieu, Constant, Guizot and Tocqueville.
-Consistent with his conventionalist epistemology, Rougier believed that political power rests not upon eternally-valid claims but upon, which he called mystiques.
-The only possible reason to prefer one political system over another, he believed, depends not on eternal truths but purely on pragmatic grounds.
+Consistent with his conventionalist epistemology, Rougier believed that political power does rest upon eternally-valid claims, which he called mystiques.
+The only possible reason to prefer one political system over another, he believed, depends not on such eternal truths but purely on pragmatic grounds.
 In other words, political systems should be chosen not based on how "true" they are but rather on how well they work.

 After visiting the Soviet Union in 1932 on a visit sponsored by the French Ministry of Education, Rougier became convinced that a planned economy does not work as well as a market economy.
 That conviction led him to participate in the organization of the first neoliberal organization of the 20th century, the Colloque Walter Lippmann, in 1938.
 That year, Rougier helped to found the Centre international d'études pour la rénovation du libéralisme.
 The political network established by both groups eventually led to the 1947 foundation of the famous Mont Pelerin Society to which Rougier was elected in the 1960s through the personal backing of Friedrich Hayek.

 Rougier, as one of the founding fathers of neoliberalism, would no doubt have been admitted to the first meeting of the Mont Pelerin Society but for a second political engagement, which proved disastrous to his career and his reputation: his activities on behalf of the Vichy regime in France during World War II.
 In October 1940, French Head of State Philippe Pétain sent Rougier on a secret mission to the British government in London, where Rougier met with Winston Churchill between 21 and 25 October.